Car crashes into central reservation barriers on A64 near York

 A CAR crashed into the central reservation barriers on the A64 near York this morning (December 27).

-The collision, involving one vehicle, happened on the westbound carriageway at 10am.
+The collision, involving one vehicle, happened on the westbound carriageway at Bilbrough Top at 10am.

 A spokesman for North Yorkshire Police said: "A car pulled out onto the A64 from the Bilbrough Top junction but collided with the central reservation.